Holders Glentoran win opener as Linfield hit six

 Joely Andrews, Nadene Caldwell, Casey Howe and Caragh Hamilton netted for the reigning champions at Ashfield.

-Marissa Callaghan scored twice as Cliftonville beat Sion Swifts 4-0 while Rebecca Basset hit a hat-trick as Linfield hammered Mid Ulster 6-0.
+Marissa Callaghan scored twice as Cliftonville beat Sion Swifts 4-0 while Rebecca Bassett hit a hat-trick as Linfield hammered Mid Ulster 6-0.

 Crusaders Strikers beat Derry City 3-0 in their opener at Seaview.